Thanks for visiting!

 Your hobbies or interests

-If you have a hobby or interest you're particularly passionate about you should think whether you want to include it on your card.
-On mine, I did this using hashtags to make it look upbeat.
 If you do crafts, for example, you can put #Crafter.
 More than one interest is fine, although you won't want to overwhelm your personal card (or the other parent!) with every last one of your interests.
 I would recommend keeping it from 1 to 3 main interests.
 This approach also helpful if you want to mention a side business without necessarily giving the other parent your actual formal business card, for example if you do freelance graphic design you can put #GraphicDesign or #GraphicDesigner.

 I would not recommend putting your children's interests on the cards because these can change quickly, and the other parent presumably knows you through one of those interests anyway (e.g. sports team, dance class, etc).